 IMPORTANT: Undergraduate students enrolled full time at any NSHE institution are encouraged to apply to this opportunity.
-Applicants selected for this award may receive ONE undergraduate research scholarship for a ten-week research opportunity during Summer 2019.
+Applicants selected for this award may receive ONE undergraduate scholarship to conduct research from December 1, 2019 - May 31, 2020.
 Applications will be ranked on quality of the proposal, regardless of program preference.